 STEM graduates appear to create especially large human capital externalities, perhaps because of their role in innovation, which contributes to the creation of more and better jobs.
-Public policies that increase the numbers of college graduates, particularly STEM graduates, through both higher domestic production of graduates and increased inflows of highly educated foreigners are likely to strongly benefit other workers in the same local labor markets.
-For many countries and regions, increasing the production of native STEM graduates likely requires improving primary and secondary math and science education, perhaps by devoting more instructional time and more resources to these areas [11].
+Public policies that increase the numbers of college graduates, particularly STEM graduates, through higher domestic production of graduates or increased inflows of highly educated foreigners are likely to benefit other nearby workers.
+For many countries and regions, increasing the production of native STEM graduates likely requires improving primary and secondary mathematics and science education, perhaps by devoting more instructional time and more resources to these areas.
 Increasing the inflow of skilled foreigners can be achieved in many countries by relaxing or eliminating employment restrictions for these workers and streamlining the administrative process for both foreign workers and firms wishing to hire them.